As well as saving and sowing your own seeds, It’s a good idea to divide some plants.

 It’s also a fantastic way to see lots of wildlife as the compost should be full of all sorts of bug life for the kids to find.
 And where there’s bug there will be lots of wildlife around to munch them like frogs, hedgehogs, and birds.

-This such a simple activity but it has so many variations.
 You could make a path through your garden for the kids to follow.